ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/storage/static-schema.md

 There are more automatic solutions:

-- Make a request of the `INSERT INTO "path/to/somewhere" SELECT * FROM "source/table"` type via YQ.
-YQ will try to output the schema by reading the first row or the first rows.
+- Make a request of the `INSERT INTO "path/to/somewhere" SELECT * FROM "source/table"` type via YQL.
+YQL will try to output the schema by reading the first row or the first rows.

    {% if doc_type=='internal' %}